MrMikey59/Web-Development/Readme.md

 # WEB DEVELOPMENT

-This is a collection of the Web Development Tools availabel with examples and notes.
+This is a collection of the Web Development Tools available with examples and notes.